pauldijou/generator-ignition/README.md

 # generator-ignition

-Answer tons of questions, receive the bootstrap of a brand new font-end project using the technologies you want (we don't support all the universe yet) and build your next awesome product on top of it.
+Answer tons of questions, receive the prototype of a brand new font-end project using the technologies you wanted (we don't support all the universe yet) and build your next awesome product on top of it.

 ## Install